Business Research Guide

 Publicly held companies trade stock on a stock exchange and are required to file financial reports with the U.S. Securities and Exchange Commission (SEC).
-To search for a public company's financial reports, you can use the Mergent Online, Business Source Premier, or SEC EDGAR database.
+To search for a public company's financial reports, you can use the Mergent Online or the SEC EDGAR database.

 Privately held companies are not required to file financial reports with the SEC, thus making it more difficult to find a company's financial information without paying a fee.
 One strategy to take is to search on the company's website for annual financial reports.